-The example below demonstrates how to apply mortgage acceleration when you refinance your mortgage.
-As illustrated by the example, by simply continuing to make the same payment you made before refinancing, mortgage acceleration combined with refinancing can save your tens of thousands of dollars in interest expense.
+This example demonstrates how to combine mortgage acceleration with a mortgage refinance.
+As illustrated by the example, by simply continuing to make the same monthly payment, mortgage acceleration applied with a refinance can save your tens of thousands of dollars in interest expense.

 The example below compares the monthly mortgage payment, loan term and total interest expense for three cases: